Weddings @ Bel Air

 8. No heavy duty tape on pews or chancel floor.

 9. Decorating and cleanup must be completed prior to the wedding to enable the Sanctuary to be used for pre-wedding photography.
-Please see the Wedding Coordinator to schedule a time for the photographs.
+Please see the Wedding Director to schedule a time for the photographs.

 10. Food and beverages are not allowed in the Sanctuary.
 However, food and beverages for the wedding party may be served in the bride's room and vestry (used for changing).
 Please no red drinks.